 In 2011, bison were reintroduced onto the prairie as a management tool to help maintain a biologically rich landscape.
 Bison behaviors, such as wallowing, tree horning and roaming while grazing, increases diversity in grassland species—while their grazing patterns and the way they trample the ground provides varying habitats for wildlife and nesting birds.

 Limited hunting is allowed at Dunn Ranch Prairie and public access to the bison pastures is strictly prohibited.
-See hunting resources below or email email@example.com for more information.
+Contact us at email@example.com for more information.